Xelieu/xelieu.github.io/docs/jp-lazy-guide/index.md

   - footer
 ---

-JP Lazy Guide is for:
+??? note "What is the purpose of JP Lazy Guide? <small>(click here)</small>"

     - People who don't want to bother customizing their settings or knowing stuff technically
     - For people who want an all-in-one import and everything and done compared to other fully detailed guides but scattered tools
     - You want stable tools that lasts forever (If you don't update nothing will break)

+    Do you want a very detailed guide instead of being spoonfed?
+Go to [Donkuri's Guide](https://donkuri.github.io/learn-japanese/)

+---

 New to Japanese and want to immerse quickly?
 See [Concise Guide to Jumpstart Japanese](conciseGuideToJumpstartJP.md)